learn-co-curriculum/phase-1-html-iframes/README.md

 off.

 The `frameborder` attribute is considered _deprecated_, meaning "likely to be removed from the standard."
-In modern browsers, we can control borders _just_ using CSS, as with our example, `style="border:0"`.
+In modern browsers, we can control borders  using CSS, as with our example, `style="border:0"`.
+You might not be familiar with CSS yet.
+For the time being, feel free to simply add this attribute.

 Google and sites like YouTube still provide a `frameborder` attribute in their embedded map examples.
 We see this appear often in `iframe` links as providers